Jc2k/pytest-docker-tools/README.md

     return HTTPConnection(f'localhost:{port}')
 ```

-The test is largely the same as the first example, only now it will be tested against 2 different fake configurations.
+The test is the same as the first example, only now it will be tested against 2 different fake configurations.

-The one small difference is that at the moment you have to pass the `fakedns` fixture to the test - this is so the test loader knows to schedule multiple invocations of the test.

 ```python
 # test_smoketest.py